michaelhtleung/Image-Search-Engine/README.md

 # Shopify Developer Challenge Submission - Fall 2021:
 ## Completed Features:
 - [x] SEARCH function
-    - [ ] from characteristics of the images
     - [x] from text
-    - [ ] from an image (search for similar images)
+    - [x] from an image (search for similar images)

 ## How to use Application (as a User):
 Click [HERE](https://shopify-dev-challenge-f21.uc.r.appspot.com/) and search from almost 2000 images of fashion items.
 I assumed that a fashion merchant would find it useful to query images by their content form their store on Shopify.

 Enter your search terms in the text field and press "RUN SEARCH" to get results.
+Or click on the "Upload similar image" button to upload a search image and then click "Run search" to get search results.

-Try these search terms to get started:
+Try these any of these search terms to get started:

 1. bag
 2. belt